KaerHuang/KaerHuang.github.io/_pages/about.md

 - *2023.11*: &nbsp;🏆 We are the winner of  MaCVi SeaDronesSee-MOT Challenge at WACV2024.
 - *2023.11*: &nbsp;🏆 We are the runner-up of  MaCVi BoaTrack Challenge at WACV2024 .
 - *2023.06*: &nbsp;🏆 We are the winner of Long Tail Tracking Challenge at CVPR2023.
 - *2023.06*: &nbsp;🏆 We are the winner of Open World Tracking Challenge at CVPR2023.
-- *2023.06*: &nbsp;🏆 We are the winner of Long Tail Tracking Challenge at CVPR2023.
-- *2023.06*: &nbsp;🏆 We are the winner of Long Tail Tracking Challenge at CVPR2023.
-- *2023.06*: &nbsp;🏆 We are the winner of Open World Tracking Challenge at CVPR2023.
 - *2023.06*: &nbsp;🏆 We are the runner-up of CVPR2023 WAD BDD100K MOT Challenge.
+- *2023.06*: &nbsp;🏆 We are the winner of WAD Argoverse End-to-End Forecasting Challenge at CVPR2023
 - *2023.06*: &nbsp;🏆 We are the winner of CVPR2023 WAD BDD100K MOTS Challenge.
 - *2022.10*: &nbsp;🏆 We are the winner of ECCV2022 SSLAD BDD100K MOT Challenge.
 - *2022.10*: &nbsp;🏆 We are the winner of ECCV2022 SSLAD BDD100K MOTS Challenge.